mvolkmann/blog/src/python/numpy.md

 A primary feature of NumPy is that it uses NumPy arrays to store and operate on data.
+Typically the data in these arrays is numbers, but it can also be any other type.
-These have many advantages over Python lists including:
+NumPy arrays have many advantages over Python lists including:

 - Type checking of each element is not needed because NumPy arrays are homogeneous.